CyberDay1/the_expanse/docs/screenshots.md

 1. Launch the mod in a NeoForge development environment.
 2. Press `F3` and capture the debug overlay showing the Y range of `-256 ..
 2015`.
 3. Fly to an ocean biome, locate a widened canyon, and capture an overview shot.
-4. Upload both PNG files to the shared drive under `Worldrise/Testing/Screenshots`.
+4. Upload both PNG files to the shared drive under `The Expanse/Testing/Screenshots`.
 5. Update the sharing link in the internal test report so reviewers can verify the captures without embedding binaries in version control.